joannalinsu/studio3_repo/_posts/2020-09-15-hello-hydeout.md

 [Stories as Prototypes]:
 Data stories would serve as prototypes for the more advanced data tracker news products <- test out the workflow of building data trackers as news products based on iterations of designing news stories.

+#### updated on Sep 21:
+After the talk with my media partner, AppliedXL, I recalibrarted the project to ```[Bridgeting Data and Journalists]```, which trys to figure out how to connect data journalists/ investigative reporters with organized real-time/ up-to-daSte datasets, and to collect their feedbacks and insights or to ask them giving us feedbacks and insights by conducting interviews for improving the analysis of datasets.

 ### At this stage, what do you think the final product or deliverable will be?